 - Statements of opinion cannot be used as proof in a defamation lawsuit.
 If the defense can show that the context of a statement was presented more as an opinion instead of a fact, then there will be no defamation case.

 - If nobody believed the defamatory statement, then it may be difficult to prove the harm done.

 - Another defense is if it can be shown that the plaintiff agreed to the statement made, such as during interviews or in written materials.

 Defamation of character lawsuits can affect reputation and impact lifestyles or business relations.
 There are different avenues to resolve defamation claims.
-If after reviewing your options and you believe litigation is the best way to move forward, you may start the process with a cease and desist letter.
+If you believe litigation is the best way to move forward, you may start the process with a cease and desist letter.

 A cease and desist letter is different from a cease and desist order where the letter has no legal weight.
-Meanwhile, a cease and desist letter is a courtesy to the defendant by providing them with a fair warning to stop harmful behavior.
+Meanwhile, a cease and desist letter provides the defamer with a fair warning to stop harmful behavior.